Call for Papers for PEG 2023

 The Protection Engineers’ Group (PEG) Conference is a vendor-neutral event that presents solutions based on the latest electrical protection practices and applications in today’s networks.
 Conference attendees get the latest information on the leading topics in protection engineering, delivered by the field’s top professionals.

 Expert presentations cover all aspects of electrical protection including bonding and grounding, surge protection and back-up power systems.
-Topics also include changes in standards and technologies needed to meet ongoing challenges of providing reliable voice, data and video services in decentralized networks.
+Topics also include changes in standards, technologies and techniques involved in meeting the ongoing challenges of providing reliable voice, data and video services in decentralized networks.

-We are seeking industry experts to address the latest information on the leading topics in protection engineering.
-Presentations should address the interests of the audience, be 30 minutes in length, and should include time for audience questions.
-Presenters who are chosen to participate at PEG 2022 will be notified no later than December 15, 2021.
+We are seeking industry experts to address the latest information on the leading topics in electrical protection engineering.
+Presentations should address the interests of the audience and be 20 or 40 minutes in length, including time for audience questions.
+Presentations will be given in person on April 25-27, 2023 at the Lumen Event Center in Broomfield, CO.
+Presenters who are chosen to participate at PEG 2023 will be notified no later than February 25, 2023.